-A’s score 7 in 7th to beat Angels; Trout hits 45th homer
+A’s score 7 in 7th to beat Angels 10-6; Trout hits 45th

 OAKLAND, Calif.
-(AP) — Manager Bob Melvin is fond of saying that the Athletics are at their best when hitting home runs and showing patience in the batter’s box.
+(AP) — Manager Bob Melvin is fond of saying the Athletics are at their best when hitting home runs and showing patience in the batter’s box.

-They’ve proven they’re pretty good when pinch-hitting, too.
+They’ve proved they’re pretty good when pinch-hitting, too.

-Robbie Grossman hit a pinch-hit two-run triple over the head of center fielder Mike Trout as part of a seven-run eighth inning when the A’s benefited from four consecutive walks, and Oakland rallied to beat the Los Angeles Angels 10-6 on Thursday to complete a three-game sweep.
+Pinch-hitter Robbie Grossman delivered a two-run triple over center fielder Mike Trout as part of a seven-run seventh inning when the A’s benefited from four consecutive walks, and Oakland rallied to beat the Los Angeles Angels 10-6 on Thursday to complete a three-game sweep.

 “That’s just the mentality of this team,” Grossman said.
 “How many times this season has something like that occurred?
 This team’s full of confidence.
 We never feel like we’re out of it.”